-The Council classifies campus activities into three categories: main (including additional space—see Glossary definition), branch (including additional space), and learning site.
+The Council classifies campus activities into two categories: main (including additional space—see Glossary definition), additional location (including additional space).
 Each classification has distinct characteristics, and the institution operating these facilities must comply with standards set forth by ACICS in Title III of the Accreditation Criteria.

 A nonmain campus educational activity is one offered at any location away from a main campus.
 Each nonmain campus is required to meet ACICS standards for accreditation.
 The following nomenclature and characteristics are used by ACICS for classification and evaluation purposes.